webarch-coop/ansible-role-postgresql/README.md

 ## Requirements

-This role requires [JC](https://github.com/kellyjonbrazil/jc) version [1.22.3](https://github.com/kellyjonbrazil/jc/releases/tag/v1.22.3) to be installed on the Ansible controller as the [PostgreSQL password file parser](https://kellyjonbrazil.github.io/jc/docs/parsers/pgpass) is used to read passwords from `/var/lib/postgresql/.pgpass`.
+This role requires [JC](https://github.com/kellyjonbrazil/jc) version [1.22.3](https://github.com/kellyjonbrazil/jc/releases/tag/v1.22.3) to be installed on the Ansible controller as the [PostgreSQL password file parser](https://kellyjonbrazil.github.io/jc/docs/parsers/pgpass) is used to read passwords from `/var/lib/postgresql/.pgpass` and the [ini file parser](https://kellyjonbrazil.github.io/jc/docs/parsers/ini) is used to parse the `postgresql.conf` file.

 ## Defaults